gardener/gardener/README.md

 [1] Conformance tests are still executed and validated, unfortunately [no longer shown in TestGrid](https://github.com/kubernetes/test-infra/pull/18509#issuecomment-668204180).

-Besides the conformance tests, over 400 additional e2e tests are executed on a daily basis.
 Get an overview of the test results at [testgrid](https://testgrid.k8s.io/gardener-all).

 ## Start using or developing the Gardener locally